The National Council on Alcoholism and

 regarding your drinking habits:

 The scientific focus of the Comprehensive Alcohol Research Center (CARC) at the LSU Health Sciences Center in New Orleans is to conduct cutting edge basic research on alcohol and HIV that can be translated into effective community-based interventions.
-Our goal is to stimulate and encourage the development of multiple perspectives and approaches to the health consequences of HIV infection in alcohol-using and –abusing populations.
+Our goal is to accelerate the translation of key basic and applied research findings on alcohol and HIV to clinical practice.
+The CARC provides an integrated research and administrative infrastructure for interdisciplinary collaboration in the design and conduct of studies at the cutting edge of alcohol and HIV/AIDS science.

 The mission of the LSUHSC CARC is to: